aFluffyHotdog/superTinyRenderer/README.md

 - [x] finish the wireframe of a demon example
 - [x] finish barycentric coordinates shading
 - [] finish removing hidden faces chapter
-- [] refactor model code into an object
+- [x] refactor model code into an object

+Notes:
+- Apparently the new scale method is deleting some faces which is not good.

 ### Inspired By: (copied from)